Women's and Gender Studies

 WSTB09H3 Gender, Race, and Colonialism

-WSTB10H3 Women, Power and Protest
+WSTB10H3 Women, Power and Protest: Transnational Perspectives

-WSTB12H3 Women, Violence and Resistance
+WSTB12H3 Gender-based Violence and Resistance

-WSTB13H3 Gender, Media and Culture
+WSTB13H3 Feminist Critiques of Media and Culture

 WSTB25H3 LGBTQ History, Theory and Activism